Capturing your audience’s attention is the goal of every tech B2B content marketer. But it’s easier said than done.

 Yes, PDFs have their place, but there’s nothing quite like a high quality, aesthetically pleasing brochure to bring your brand to life in a very tangible way.
 Particularly for tech start-ups, high-quality printed collateral can reinforce credibility, and build confidence.Brochure - Adjoint

 Banners can be used to promote everything from awards and events to new product launches and other types of content such as white papers and case studies.
-They’re a great visual aid as they only require 10-12 words, a simple image or background, logo and some sort of CTA or button – this is why they’re perfect for promotion across social media channels.
+They’re a great visual aid as they only require 10-12 words, a simple image or background, logo, and some sort of CTA or button – this is why they’re perfect for promotion across social media channels.
 They can even be used in email signatures to further instil brand awareness to email recipients across the company.
+To create a better user interaction with your logo, make sure to use a professional logo maker which will simplify this task.

 The main difference between custom graphics and infographics is that the former isn’t as copy heavy.
 A good rule of thumb: the less written content in a custom graphic, the better.